Key Takeaways

 The following hypothetical case scenario may illustrate the complexities that could arise in a real-world situation, as well as possible legal mechanisms and outcomes.
 Still, every case is unique, so you should consult an experienced probate litigation attorney regarding your situation.

 Dean, a middle-aged father of two, was diligent in his estate planning and established a comprehensive trust to ensure his assets would be transferred smoothly to his heirs upon his death.
-His trust included his house, two vehicles, previous investments, and other significant assets.
+His trust included his primary residence, two vehicles, prior investments, and other significant assets.

-Fortunately, he had established a pour-over will designed to transfer any assets not included in the trust at the time of his death into the trust posthumously.
+Fortunately, Dean had established a pour-over will designed to transfer any assets not included in the trust at the time of his death into the trust posthumously, including the newly acquired property.

 A pour-over will offers the benefit of ensuring all of an individual’s assets are accounted for upon their death and can avoid ambiguity in how to manage property.
 The following are some of the key benefits.